hackle/blog-rust/raw/dishonest-code-void-vs-unit.md

 }
 ```

 `LengthIsEven` is honest.
-It says exactly what it does and does exactly what it says.
+It says exactly what it does, and does exactly what it says.
 No less, no more.
 But consider `LengthIsOdd` (pun intended).

 ```CSharp
 bool LengthIsOdd(string str)